Scanning

 └── apps/frontend/.env

 ?
-Select files to push (none selected)
+Select files to push (all selected)

 [x] apps/backend/.env